The Best Reimagined Horror

 At the mere mention of a “must-see” horror remake some launch into critical commentary.
 Undoubtedly, others say it all with an eye roll or facial twitch.
-Getting everyone at the table to agree on the order by which the remakes should land on the ‘best-of’ list is next to impossible.
+As a result, of the myriad opinions, getting everyone at the table to agree on the order by which the remakes should land on the ‘best-of’ list is next to impossible.
 Take the guesswork out of which reimagined horror films have made the cut as the best remakes.
 Wheresthejump.com curated the top 20 horror remakes you must see.
 Contrary to the critics and eye-rollers, here is a list of the best-reimagined horror ever made, and they must be seen to be appreciated!

 #20 – The Woman in Black (2012)

 Daniel Radcliffe plays a young lawyer named Arthur Kipps.
 After a series of horrible unexplained suicides in the English village of Crythin Gifford, Kipps visits the town to retrieve documents related to an abandoned estate.
-He’s met with unwelcomed coldness from the villagers.
-Upon revealing his wife’s death during childbirth, the village, besieged by strange apparitions, falls victim to more unexplained deaths.
-The finger of blame points to Kipps.
+First, he’s met with unwelcomed coldness from the villagers.
+Second, upon revealing his wife’s death during childbirth, the village, besieged by strange apparitions, falls victim to more unexplained deaths.
+Finally, the finger of blame points to Kipps.
 Filled with jump scares, a fantastic score and costumes, striking cinematography, and beautiful FX gently woven in to create a chilling atmosphere, The Woman in Black stands as a testament to re-creating an original horror film steeped in literary roots and popularized by the second longest-running play in London.

 #19 – Suspiria (2018)